linrongbin16/qmk-for-weekin-cygnus/README.md

 - L1: Symbol (`-`, `=`, `,`, `"`, etc), number (`1`-`9`) and navigation (`Up`, `Down`, `Left`, `Right`) keys around the alpha keys.
 - L2: Function (`F1`-`F12`), numpad (`1`-`9`, `+`, `-`, `.`, etc) and other keys.

+There are 2 special keys to switch between different layers:

+- `MO(x)` on the left thumb: For momentarily typing, hold it and finish the work.
+- `TO(x)` on the right thumb: For long time typing, tap it to go to other layers, finish the work and tap another `TO(x)` to come back.

 ![keymap](my_keymap.svg)

-## Special Keys

-There are 2 special keys to switch between different layers: `MO(x)` on the left thumb, `TO(x)` on the right thumb.

-- To momentarily typing some symbols/numbers/etc, press `MO(x)` to switch to other layers, then release it to go back to default layer-0.
-- To long time typing symbols/numbers/etc, press `TO(x)` to go to other layers and done the work, then press `TO(x)` to go back to default layer-0.

-## Combo Keys
+## Combos

-There are some combo keys for very commonly used symbols to improve the typing efficiency.
+There are some combos for very commonly used symbols to improve the typing efficiency.

 ![keymap_L0](my_keymap_L0.svg)